What is the purpose of the study?

 Participation in this study is entirely voluntary and you or your child may decline to participate or withdraw from the research at any time without experiencing any disadvantage.

-The protection of your confidential personal information is of utmost importance to us and to our audiometric testing provider, Fit for Work.
-The specifics of their privacy policy are attached for your reference.
-In brief, the privacy policy states that only you, your child, the researchers, the Foundation CE and anyone that you or your child give authorisation to can access your, and your child’s, data (including the questionnaire and test results) at any time.
-Fit For Work and the Foundation for Deaf and Hard of Hearing are not allowed to use your data for any other purpose than for this study, according to the Privacy Act 1993.
+The protection of your confidential personal information is of utmost importance to us and the NFDHH ensures personal information is secure.
+In brief, the privacy policy states that only you, your child, the researchers, the Foundation CE and anyone that you or your child give authorisation to access your, and your child’s, data (including the questionnaire and test results) at any time.
+The Foundation for Deaf and Hard of Hearing are not allowed to use your data for any other purpose than for this study, according to the Privacy Act 1993.
 Data will be stored by the Foundation on a secure cloud server (located in Australia) that only the CE has access to, for a maximum of 10 years.
-After the initial assessment of screening results by Fit for Work, they will not store any identifiable data.

 If any hearing loss is detected, the school will be informed by default so that they can provide further support.
 You may choose to have results sent directly to you instead.